-(Rule 10-12.3.b, .c and .d)
+(Rules 10-12.4.b, .c and .d)

 A.R.
-319. A player steps out of bounds to avoid contact.
+10-38.
+A player steps out of bounds to avoid contact.

 RULING: This shall not be ruled a player/substitute technical foul unless the player leaves the playing court to deceive or gain a more advantageous position in some way.
 When the player is a dribbler, the ball shall be ruled out of bounds.
-When the player returns to the playing court and is the first to touch the ball, a violation has occurred since she left the playing court of her own volition.
+When the player returns to the playing court and is the first to touch the ball, a violation has occurred since they left the playing court of their own volition.
+(Rules 10-12.4.h and 9-3.1)

-(Rule 10-12.3.i and 9-3.1)

 - A.R.
-320. After a field goal by B1 with two minutes left to play: - (1) B2 reaches through the end-line plane and slaps the ball from the hands of thrower-in A1 or touches the ball as it is passed between teammates who are both out of bounds along the end line after the score; or - (2) After a warning, B2 prevents the ball from being promptly put in play by slapping the ball away.
+10-39.
+After a field goal by B1 with two minutes left to play: - (1) B2 reaches through the end-line plane and slaps the ball from the hands of thrower-in A1, or touches the ball as it is passed between teammates who are both out of bounds along the end line after the score, or touches the released throw-in before it crosses the boundary-line plane; or

+(2) After a warning, B2 prevents the ball from being promptly put in play by slapping the loose ball away.

-RULING: In both plays, a player/substitute technical foul shall be charged to B2.
+RULING: In (1), a player/substitute technical foul shall be charged to B2.
 This act shall also necessitate a warning to Team B if one has not been previously issued for reaching through the boundary plane.
+In (2) a team technical foul shall be charged to Team B since Team B has already been warned for this type of delay.